 47. Drill a second hole on the top of the #10 high lift plate.
 Secure the bottom of the upper track to the plate with a bolt and nut.

-48. Remove the vise grip while holding the upper track in its aligned position.
+48. Remove the vise-grip while holding the upper track in its aligned position.
 Drill through the hole on the punched angle that overlaps the track.
-Secure the track to the punched angle with a bolt and nut.
+Secure the track to the punched angle with a track bolt and nut.
+You can also remove the excess angle at this time.

-49. The vertical lift tracks are now ready to be mounted onto the jamb.
+49. Follow this same procedure for the track on the other side.
+The vertical lift tracks are now ready to be mounted onto the jamb.
 Double-check to see that all the nuts on the assembly are tightened completely with a socket wrench or an impact wrench.